-- Assignment in iTester:

-- o must be assigned prior to testing

-- only available on English language tests

-- only available to Chromebook users

-- This accommodation requires extra files to be downloaded to the student's workstation when they log into their test.
+- Assignment in iTester: - must be assigned prior to testing - available on English language and Spanish language tests - available to users on Chromebook, Mac, and Windows - This accommodation requires extra files to be downloaded to the student's workstation when they log into their test.
 Therefore it is recommended that students with this accommodation log in a few minutes before or after other students in the test group to minimize the download time.